Bruh9980/Bruh9980/README.md

 > I am a Indie Game developer 💻
 > I am a Self-taught learner  📚 - East java | Indonesian
 > I have a strong interest in Data management and software engineer 📝
-> Working on Deep Learning & Machine Learning 🔭
+> Working on Deep Learning & Software Learning 🔭
 > Learning about fullstack developement, and mobile application development 👨‍💻
 > Interested in Full Stack Machine Learning Application development 🚩